yahayakayode/Identify-Patterns-and-Trends-of-Breast-Cancer-Incidence-Among-Saudi-Arabian-Women/README.md

   Breast Imaging Reporting and Data System (BIRADS) among others.
 The dataset contains 521 records and 16 columns.

 ## KEY INSIGHTS
-After an In-depth analysis, the following insights were revealed by the data.
+After an in-depth analysis, the following insights were revealed by the data.
   - Breast cancer rarely affect women below the age of 30.
   - The most vulnerable age group of breast cancer is between 50 - 60 years old.
   - Majority of the patients belong to the early-stage primary pulmonary adenocarcinoma (T1N0M0) cancer stage, which signifies the chances of the patients having an early breast cancer test.